How to Air Down Tires for Off Roading

 Rather than switching on and off with a pressure gauge until you’ve released the right amount of air or risking releasing too much air altogether, get yourself a tire deflator tool.

-Designed with a built-in pressure gauge, a deflator tool screws onto the valve stem so you can control how much air you let out and measure air pressure as you use it.
+Designed with a built-in pressure gauge, a deflator tool screws onto the valve stem so you can control how much air you let out and measure to find the correct off-road tire pressure.

 Best of all, there’s no air leakage when you apply or remove the deflator, keeping the tire pressure exactly where you want it.